twsswt/resme/README.md

   11. Name the representation file (default is 'Responsibility Model').

-##Notes on Version Numbers
+##Procedure for updating Version Numbers

-Version numbers may vary slightly, as they are defined in three seperate locations:
+1. Update Version numbers defined in three seperate locations across the project eco-system:

-1) site.xml, for the update site
+  1. update-site/site.xml, for the update site
-2) feature.xml, for the bundle of projects
+  2. feature/feature.xml, for the feature itself and the bundle of projects that constitute the feature.
-3) the individual manifests of the projects
+  3. the individual manifests (MANIFEST.MF) of the sub-projects for each of the bundles.

+2. Commit the project to trunk.

+3. Create an SVN tag 'release-<VERSION>'.